edwhere/DINOv2_Peripheral_Blood_Cell/Readme.md

 support vector machine (SVM), and (2) as CNNs that directly classify images.
 In the first case, they obtained accuracies of 86% (VGG-16) and 90% (InceptionV3), and in the second case the results were 96% (VGG-16) and 95% (InceptionV3).
-Based on these results, training a pre-trained DINOv2 model using fine-tuning seems to provide a superior accuracy than the use of conventional CNNs.
+Based on these results, training a pre-trained DINOv2 model using fine-tuning seems to provide a superior accuracy (~98%) than conventional CNNs.

 <p>